 - Complex Insurance Policies – Trucking companies often have multiple insurance policies, which can make securing the recovery that is owed to you challenging.
 Unfortunately, these insurance companies may also attempt to divert fault and push liability for the accident on you.

-When you choose to work with the lawyers at Minner Vines Moncus Injury Lawyers, you can trust that you are getting experienced and savvy attorneys who know exactly how to handle a large commercial truck accident.
+When you choose to work with the lawyers at Minner Vines Injury Lawyers, PLLC, you can trust that you are getting experienced and savvy attorneys who know exactly how to handle a large commercial truck accident.
 For decades, our firm has been helping personal injury victims across the country recover the award they need to get on with their lives, especially after suffering an injury because of someone else’s negligence.

 We are ready to fight to get you the maximum compensation.